Author Interview With Angela Shori

 Before you learn to read, you look for people to read to you, at least until you memorize your favorite books and can read them to yourself.
 A good picture book can be read by anyone and still be entertaining.
 Author Angela Shori has created her own story that she can read to her own children as well as distribute to other parents to read to their kids.
 Not only is this an admirable achievement in her children’s eyes, but it has fulfilled her own creative goals as a writer, and that is admirable to me as well as other authors who are working towards the same.
-Below are her answers to my 10 questions.
-Also, be sure to check out her website at http://www.angelashori.com/.
+Below are her answers to my 10 questions about her books and writing process.

 1. How many books have you written and where can you buy them?